The Beer Market: High St.

 But all to their own, and just because the boozer’s vibe isn’t to our liking we can’t deny its success.
 This is a building that has been something of a perpetually failing boozer to our memory – given the volume of times it has changed names (and presumably hands) before GBB had a crack at it, and they’d certainly appear to be going nowhere anytime soon by the looks of things.
 Aside from all that there is no denying the quality of the beer – I opted not to go too adventurous and get my usual GBB order of ‘Of Foam and Fury’ which is a fantastic DIPA, Pintman Nº 2 went with the house stout – Buried at Sea and drank it with little complaint.

-When all is said and done, there is no-one that could say that Galway Bay Brewery aren’t capable of running a good boozer.
+When all is said and done, there is no one that could say that Galway Bay Brewery isn’t capable of running a good boozer.
 Because they are.
 And there are a number of their pubs in Dublin that we’d happily spend a good few hours in.
 Unfortunately, for us though, this isn’t one of them.